Frequently Asked Questions

 The STC currently applies to aircraft governed by FAA regulations.
 We hope to have approval in other countries in the future.

-In many aircraft, yes, SkyView HDX replaces all your primary flight and engine instruments.
+In most aircraft, yes, SkyView HDX replaces all your primary flight and engine instruments.
 You can finally say goodbye to that unreliable vacuum pump too.